-- The grazing and hayfields are under greenbelt protection. - The farm abuts the Wasatch Mountain State Park owned by the State of Utah as shown on the attached maps. - Adjacent land is zoned Resort Commercial, and other parcels are being subdivided for residential uses.
-Preserving these 119 acres will mitigate the density created by these developments. - Should this land be developed for residential purposes we estimate that approximately 50-70 single family homes or multi-family as part of a Planned Unit Development could be constructed on the buildable areas of the 119 acres located in the Midway Growth Boundary adding significantly to the density, infrastructure requirements, and demand for City/County services. - In addition to the use of the land by livestock, this property serves as a significant wildlife habitat, providing nesting locations for various birds, safe locations for deer and elk to graze, ditches and ponds for muskrat, beaver and ducks, and passage for many other species of wildlife.
+- The grazing and hayfields are under greenbelt protection. - The farm abuts the Wasatch Mountain State Park owned by the State of Utah as shown on the attached maps. - Adjacent land is zoned Resort Commercial and other parcels are being subdivided for residential uses.
+Preserving these 119 acres will mitigate the density created by these developments. - Should this land be developed for residential purposes, this could add significantly to the density, infrastructure requirements, and demand for City/County services. - In addition to the use of the land by livestock, this property serves as a significant wildlife habitat, providing nesting locations for various birds, safe locations for deer and elk to graze, ditches and ponds for muskrat, beaver and ducks, and passage for many other species of wildlife.